Link Search Menu Expand Document

 This course covers the basics of setting up and administering a production-quality Linux server environment.
 By the end of this course, we expect that you will…

 While we expect many students will have a CS background, the only real prerequisite is a desire to learn about new and unfamiliar technologies, which is a critical skill for sysadmins.
-The Beginner section has been designed to introduce new users to Linux, and the Advanced section has been designed to give more experienced users a taste of what Linux is capable of.
+This course is designed to introduce new users to Linux, as well as give more experienced users a taste of what Linux is capable of!

 Administrivia